National League Trust

 LOCAL FUNDS

-A good place to start your funding search is to check with your local council.
+A good place to start your funding search is by checking with your local council.
 They may know of funding opportunities, and may even publish a regular newsletter about them.
-In some cases, council have their own grant funds for local projects.
+In some cases, councils have their own grant funds for local projects.

 Community Foundations